symfony/symfony-docs/components/expression_language.rst

 .. note::

-    This content has been moved to the ref:`null coalescing operator <component-expression-null-coalescing-operator>`_ section of ExpressionLanguage syntax reference page.
+    This content has been moved to the :doc:`null coalescing operator </reference/formats/expression_language#component-expression-null-coalescing-operator>` section of ExpressionLanguage syntax reference page.

 Parsing and Linting Expressions